imroc/docker-grpcurl/README.md

 ## Usage

-Just select an image repository and a version, e.g. `docker.io/imroc/grpcurl:latest`.
+Select an image repository and a version to use, e.g. `docker.io/imroc/grpcurl:latest`.